 \section{Results}

-In a first step we define the SAW model and describe the computation of the model's likelihood function.
-In a second step, we use the likelihood computation to estimate parameters for individual human participants.
-Finally, we use the model to generate data and conduct posterior predictive checks and exploratory analyses concerning the relationship of drift and microsaccades.
+In the first step, we define the SAW model and describe the computation of its likelihood function.
+In the second step, we use the likelihood computation to estimate parameters for individual human participants.
+Finally, we use the model to generate data and conduct posterior predictive checks and exploratory analyses concerning the relationship between drift and microsaccades.